How to Manage Cash Flow in the Trades

 Send Invoices Immediately

-Invoice the same day the job is finished.
+• Invoice same day

 Keep a Cash Buffer